serhieiev/gl-final/README.md

 The WordPress site is reachable via a URL and can be set up using a wizard.
 ![WordPress_installation](https://user-images.githubusercontent.com/12089303/220213484-cf8b7018-4f61-4242-8f7a-f23c6b3ad416.png)

-Once setup is complete, enjoy the of WordPress running in k8s spinned up on 100:money_with_wings: GCP VM instance :smile:
+Once setup is complete, enjoy the power of WordPress running in k8s that spinned up on 100:money_with_wings: GCP VM instance :smile:

 ![Hello_GL_DevOps_Basecamp](https://user-images.githubusercontent.com/12089303/220213493-e18e9d01-ece2-4623-8428-0bb0fae59e40.png)